khoaphamm/AI_Project1/README.md

-# Wordle Game - Trie-Based Search
+# Wordle Game

-A Python implementation of Wordle with AI solvers using Trie data structure and search algorithms (BFS/DFS).
+A Python implementation of Wordle with AI solvers using Trie data structure, search algorithm, heuristics, and information theory.

 ## How to Run